 These techniques may help them through the trade event but don’t always bring lasting relief.

-It s better for riders to take a break when they feel pain and fatigue.
+Riders should take a break when they feel pain and fatigue.
 Many stop training for a few days and resume after recovering.

 The Tour de France combines long distances, mountain climbs, descents, an against-the-clock stage, etc.

-The elevation changes, and rugged terrain are complicated for the riders, who must constantly adjust to them, which can affect their bodies.
+The elevation changes and rugged terrain are complicated for the riders, who must constantly adjust to them, which can affect their bodies.

 Furthermore, high winds and cold temperatures complicate thsi racing event.